nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * The `APPOINTMENT_ID` and `EMPLOYEE_ID` must be positive integers 1, 2, 3, …
 * The `APPOINTMENT_ID` can be found by `appointment view`
 * and The `EMPLOYEE_ID` can be found by `employee view`
+* The `Description` is the description of the task

 Example of usage: